domRiddle/ASF/Configuration.md

 ---

-`GamesPlayedWhileIdle` - `HashSet<uint>` type with default value of being empty.
+`GamesPlayedWhileIdle` - `ImmutableHashSet<uint>` type with default value of being empty.
 If ASF has nothing to farm it can play your specified steam games (`appID`s) instead.
 Playing games in such manner increases your "hours played" of those games, but nothing else apart of it.
 This feature can be enabled at the same time with `CustomGamePlayedWhileIdle` in order to play your selected games while showing custom status in Steam network, but in this case, like in `CustomGamePlayedWhileFarming` case, the actual display order is not guaranteed.
 Please note that Steam allows ASF to play only up to `32` `appID`s, therefore if you put more games than that, only first `32` will be respected (and extra ones being ignored).

 ---